zcorleissen/documentation/source/mongo_settings.rst

 .. image:: images/proflvl.png

 This allows you to enable a specific `profiling level <http://docs.mongodb.org/manual/tutorial/manage-the-database-profiler/>`_ for databases on this instance.
-Slow, by default, is anything longer than 100ms, and All will log all queries.
+Slow, by default, is anything longer than 100ms.
+We're more than happy ot change this value for you if you need a different value.
+All will log all queries.
 All does incur a performance hit as it turns every query into a write, regardless of the query itself.

 Auto Key Checkbox
 -----------------